 You can find the prize categories at our Results and Winning Numbers page.

-How Much Does It Cost to Play the Spanish Christmas Lottery?
+How Much Does It Cost to Bet on the Spanish Christmas Lottery?

-A full ticket for the Spanish Christmas Lottery costs $349.99 at Lottoland, however you can buy shares of a ticket number that will mean you can participate in the draw at a lower cost.
+A 100% share for the Spanish Christmas Lottery costs $349.99 at Lottoland, however you can buy shares of a number combination which results in a lesser cost.

-It is common in Spain for people to buy shares of a Loteria de Navidad ticket number for family, friends, work colleagues, team-mates and any other close associates.
-The whole premise of the Loteria de Navidad was to share the wealth amongst the people.
-So you could be spreading the wealth amongst friends and family this festive season when you play Spanish Christmas Lottery at Lottoland.
+It is common in Spain for people to buy larger shares with family, friends, work colleagues or team-mates.
+The whole premise of the Spanish Lottery is to share the wealth amongst the people.
+So you could be spreading the wealth amongst friends and family this festive season when you bet on the Spanish Christmas Lottery at Lottoland.

-The minimum stake at Lottoland is $6.99 for a 1/100th (1%) of a prize, or you can choose for a bigger slice of the win by buying a quarter or half of a ticket.
-The most common share of a ticket is a 10th or Décimo, which is $49.99 and would return approximately $560,000 if you scooped the jackpot.
+The minimum stake at Lottoland is $6.99 for a 1/100th (1%) of a prize, or you can choose for a bigger slice of the win by buying a quarter or half of a full share.
+The most common share of a game is a 10th or Décimo, which is $49.99 and would return approximately $560,000 if you scooped the jackpot.

-How Many Loteria de Navidad Tickets and Shares Can I buy?
+How Many Spanish Christmas Games and Shares Can I Buy?

-How Do I Fill out a Spanish Christmas Lottery Ticket?
+How Do I Fill out a Spanish Christmas Lottery Game?

-- Select how much of the ticket share you want, which will provide you with the cost of your ticket. i.e. a Decimo or 10th of a ticket is $49.99.
+- Select how much of the game share you want, which will provide you with the cost. i.e. a Decimo or 10th of a game is $49.99.

 - Click submit to go to the Checkout area and complete the transaction with your payment method.